 Who to contact?

 Visa applications can be submitted by mail or in person to any Ghanaian embassy or consulate.
-However, we direct all participants to obtain their visa via mail from the Houston Honorary Consulate of Ghana as their application and website is the most straightforward and their processing time is shorter than the others.
+However, we direct all participants to obtain their visa via mail from either the Ghana Consulate New York, or the Embassy of Ghana, Washington D.C.
+Please not that their websites, instructions, and processig look different on their website.
+However, in our experience, you ultimately will need the same basick materials to submit your application and the prices are the same.
 All information on this page is correct to the best of our knowledge, however, we are not responsible for any discrepancies or policy changes.
 For this reason, students are required to be in direct contact with their respective embassy or consulate for all visa related matters.

 For More Information